The Fubini Theorem for Normal Lie Subgroups of Index $2n$: The Fubini theorem for Lie normal subgroups of index

-In this section we present the generalized Fubini's Theorem, for the case where the group $\Gamma_+$ is a normal subgroup of $\Gamma$ of even index.
-We also present an application to invariant theory, specifically involving the calculation of the Molien series.
-For this, we need the following proposition.
+In this section we present the Fubini theorem for the case where the group $\Gamma_+$ is a normal subgroup of index $2n$ of $\Gamma$.
+We also present an application to invariant theory.
+For this we need the following lemmas.